-Our German friends Fritz and Renate suggested a new trek for us in 1991 and so one day in August we set out for the longest walk we had ever taken in the Alps — starting out round Lünersee, (after taking the Seilbahn up) and climbing the Gafalljoch (Gafall = slope) which is at the southern end of Lünersee, half across the lake from Douglashütte.
-In later years we were going to make this Wanderung in the other direction, starting out with Totalphütte and coming back in the incredibly green Swiss valley.
+Our German friends Fritz and Renate Lange suggested a new trek for us in 1991 and so, one day in August we set out for the longest walk we had ever taken in the Alps — starting out round Lünersee, (after taking the Seilbahn up) and climbing the beautiful Gafalljoch (Gafall = slope) which is at the southern end of Lünersee, across the lake from Douglashütte.
+In later years we were going to make this Wanderung in the other direction by ourselves, starting out with the path to Totalphütte and coming back in the fairyland of the green Swiss valley.

 Our first walk to Gemslücke with Fritz and Renate:

 We climbed up and over Gafalljoch, which we once before climbed halfway in 1981 on our way to Lindauerhut.
 We then turned left (east) from the middle of Gafalljoch and walked parallel to the mountains separating Austria from Switzerland, the Kirchlispitzen and the Drusenfluh.

 This time we entered this most glorious Swiss valley from the east.
 We turned west along the valley for probably a couple of kilometers before we got to the rocky climb up to Gemslücke.

 Renate chided me for talking as we were climbing.
 She said that you must be silent when you climb.
 OK, of course she was right, and I am just a chatterbox.
 Fritz was at the head and Renate and I came behind him.
 John took all the pictures on this stretch and he must have been the last one of the quartet.
 There were of course cables to hold on to when the rock climbing began.
 They were actually even more needed when you go down than up.
 Still they were very useful.